Carrie Lucas: Career

 Lucas' last known recording was an appearance on the 1990 soundtrack for Lambada: Set the Night on Fire.
 She performed the song "I Like the Rhythm".
 Lucas decided to retire from the music industry, to concentrate on married life and her horses.
 Carrie Lucas is the mother of Carolyn Griffey of Shalamar and Lucas Griffey.

 Unidisc Records in Canada released a Greatest Hits package, which contains most of her 12-inch mixes in 1999.
 Carrie Lucas released her first single since 1990 on May 15, 2018.
 The single is "Some Things Never Change", written by Carrie Lucas and Nigel Lowis made it to number 32 of Amazon's Hot New Releases of the week.
 The single was released on Solar Records UK.
 Carrie Lucas, Carolyn Griffey, Lucas Griffey and Chinese music promoter Jessie Tsang relaunched the Solar Records and Soul Train Records in the UK.
 The relaunch was covered in the UK magazine Soul Survivors.
-Jessie Tsang serves as CEO with Sonia Damney as Vice President.
+Jessie Tsang is CEO with Sonia Damney as Vice President.
 Carrie Lucas also owns trade mark rights to Shalamar in the UK and Europe.
 In 2022 Carrie Lucas participated with US cable channel TV One for a special episode of the Unsung TV series on Dick Griffey and Solar Records.
 The episode aired on November 6 2022.